Accessing the Cart

 # Prices

 In the example above, we used item.price to display the single-item price.
-Commerce actually tracks two prices for every purchasable: a price, and a sale price.
-Both prices are resolved via the pricing catalog, but only the sale price is ever used to calculate totals and subtotals.
+Commerce actually tracks two prices for every line item: a price, and a promotional price.
+Both prices are resolved via the pricing catalog, but only a synthesized “sale price” is ever used to calculate totals and subtotals.

 This gives you flexibility in how prices are structured and advertised, while preserving a tidy, predictable API: